 process is completely transparent to the user, but if you really want to

-look at the buffer content, you can switch to 8-bit mode (see
+look at the document content, you can switch to 8-bit mode (see

 For most operations, UTF-8 support should be transparent.
 However, in

-some cases, in particular when mixing buffers with different encodings,
+some cases, in particular when mixing documents with different encodings,

 ne will refuse to perform certain operations because of